Abby Dowse Slays In Neon Thong Bikini Bottoms That Leave Little To The Imagination

-Blond bombshell Abby Dowse tantalized her 2.7 million Instagram followers with her latest share, a steamy snap taken while she was enjoying some quiet and sunshine at the beach.
-Abby had a striped pastel blanket spread out on the pristine sand, and the ocean was visible in the distance, the waves lapping at the shore and crashing into a white froth.
-The sky above was a breathtaking shade of blue, although Abby’s flawless figure remained the focal point of the shot.
+Blond bombshell Abby Dowse tantalized her 2.7 million Instagram followers with her latest share -- a steamy snap taken while she was enjoying some quiet and sunshine at the beach.
+The model had a striped pastel blanket spread out on the pristine sand, and the ocean was visible in the distance, the waves lapping at the shore and crashing into a white froth.
+The sky above was a breathtaking shade of blue, although Abby's flawless figure remained the focal point of the shot.

-She rocked a pair of neon green bikini bottoms that covered barely anything at all.
-Her body was facing away from the camera so that her shapely rear was on full display, and the swimwear consisted of little more than a triangular patch of fabric nestled at her lower back and thin straps that were tied on each hip, the strings dangling down her thigh.
+Abby rocked a pair of neon green bikini bottoms that covered barely anything at all.
+Her body faced away from the camera so that her shapely rear was on full display, and the swimwear featured little more than a triangular patch of fabric nestled at her lower back and thin straps that were tied on each hip, with the strings dangling down her thigh.

-Abby paired the bottoms with a matching top, although she layered a thin white ribbed tank over top of the swimsuit, the pale hue of the garment contrasting against her bronzed skin.
+Abby paired the bottoms with a matching top, although she layered a thin white ribbed tank over the top of the swimsuit, the pale hue of the garment contrasting against her bronzed skin.

 She had her body angled in a way that highlighted her tantalizing curves, and she rested one hand on the ground, glancing seductively over her shoulder at the camera.